actgan/actgan/README.md

 # actgan
-Automatic Configuration Tuning for Software Systems with GAN
+Source code and data for the paper: Automatic Configuration Tuning for Software Systems with GAN